azhou35/AWSMachineLearning/README.md

 ## Overview

 Jupyter notebooks that demonstrate how to use AWS Machine Learning Services to solve business problems in natural language processing.
+Through the next series of modules, these modules will introduce the basics of machine learning (ML) so you can become ML literate.
+Users will follow step-by-step tutorials about how to use Amazon Web Services (AWS) services to solve real-world problems.

 ## Background